tardipede/concatipede/cran-comments.md

 ## Comments
- * rhub checks return only minor notes.
+ * r-hub checks return only minor notes.
+ * We addressed all the comments received after the first CRAN submission (see below) and bumped the package version number to 1.0.1.
- * implemented comment after first CRAN submission:
+ * Details of changes to address comments after first CRAN submission:
    - 1
      ```
      Please write TRUE and FALSE instead of T and F. (Please don't use 'T' or